wavefrontHQ/docs/pages/doc/integrations.md

 1. Click **Integrations** on the taskbar.
 1. In the **Sample Data Dashboards** section, click the **Explore** button for a sample integration dashboard.

-    You are redirected to a sandbox data tenant cluster in another tab of your browser.
-The sandbox data tenant cluster contains the sample integrations data and dashboards.
+    {% include tip.html content="You are redirected to a sandbox data tenant cluster in another tab of your browser.
+Notice the URL.
+This sandbox data tenant cluster contains the sample integrations data and dashboards." %}

 1. To close the **Sample Data Dashboards** section, click **Close the section** and confirm.
 1. To bring back the demo dashboards section, in the left pane, click **Show Demo Dashboards**.